While a distributed microservices architecture isn't a fit for all enterprises or application types, it works well in many situations.

 To design and deploy microservices successfully, create a culture with minimal restrictive processes balanced with the responsibility to acknowledge and fix problems when they occur.
 Optimize for speed, rather than efficiency.
 The infrastructure team should be small, because the cloud service provider handles most operational tasks.
 Product-focused teams promote agility, tight communication and coordination.
 This team structure also eases the build process for necessary API interfaces that enable process automation and microservices integration.

 5. Automate infrastructure deployment, embrace CI/CD processes

 As mentioned above, microservices thrive in an agile DevOps environment, which requires fast, frictionless processes.
-To eliminate overhead and friction, automate processes so a particular team member's actions, such as updating a code module, trigger the necessary responses, such as software builds and tests.
-Process automation encourages rapid code development and an evolutionary design -- both critical attributes of microservices.
+To eliminate overhead and friction, automate processes so a particular team member's actions trigger the necessary responses -- updating a code module generates software builds and tests, for example.
+Process automation encourages rapid code development and an evolutionary design, and both are critical attributes of microservices.

 Netflix offers two other tactical recommendations based on its microservices experience:

 - Keep code at a similar level of maturity.
 Immutable infrastructure entails the creation of a new microservice when an enterprise needs to add features or fix bugs in an existing one.
 The technique keeps the old microservice operational while developers test, patch and debug the new one.
 When it's ready for deployment, infrastructure admins swap out the old microservice container for the new one.